Pistol Mitralieră model 1963/1965: Service

 Vast numbers of surplus or redundant PM md.
 63/65s were disposed of from Romanian military stocks following the Romanian Revolution and sold overseas, making the weapon type increasingly prolific around the world.
+In 1995, India purchased 100,000 of the rifles from Romania to arm its security forces, at a cost estimated to be $85 to $90 per weapon.